 Mr Hodgkinson stresses that the starting point for disease prevention is to not bring it onto the farm, preferably by keeping a closed herd and having robust biosecurity controls in place.

-However, if stock is bought-in, it should be sourced from herds with a known health status and kept in quarantine on arrival.
+However, if stock is bought-in, it should be sourced from herds with a known disease and vaccination status and kept in quarantine on arrival.

 Knowing what diseases you are dealing with is crucial before you start to tackle them and this does not need to be too difficult or expensive, he adds.”

-A bulk milk sample is a very cost-effective way of monitoring for a number of diseases.
+Regular bulk milk sampling is a very cost-effective way of monitoring for a number of diseases.

 Putting plans in place to eradicate existing disease, alongside implementing vaccination programmes, will improve overall herd health and fertility.